anatoly314/async-habr-translate/README.md

 // one two three
 ```

 You can create a recurring task that will execute again and again using a recursive function.
-Moreover, if you need to cancel the execution for some reason, you can do it using cancelAnimationFrame.
+Moreover, if you need to cancel the execution for some reason, you can do it using `cancelAnimationFrame`.
 However, make sure to pass the current identifier to it, as each rAF call creates a new requestId.
 ```javascript
 let requestId